 Angioplasty relieves angina and improves blood flow to the heart.
 Stents lower the risk of the artery narrowing again (restenosis).
 If restenosis occurs, another angioplasty or bypass surgery may be needed. footnote 1

-With angioplasty, you'll feel relief from angina sooner than with medicines and lifestyle changes.
-But over time, both treatments work about the same to ease angina and improve quality of life. footnote 2
+With angioplasty for stable angina, you'll feel relief from angina sooner than with medicines and lifestyle changes.
+But over time, both treatments work about the same to ease angina and improve quality of life. footnote 4

 Risks of angioplasty may include:

 - Bleeding at the puncture site.

 - Damage to the blood vessel at the puncture site.

 - Small tear in the inner lining of the artery.

 - Need for additional procedures.
 Angioplasty may increase the risk of needing urgent bypass surgery.
 In addition, the repaired artery can renarrow (restenosis) and a repeat angioplasty may need to be done.

 - Reclosure of the dilated blood vessel (restenosis).